CitadelStronghold/gem/docs/Setup.md

 - Enter
 - 44
     - Changed type to 'Linux LVM'
-    - There are no downsides to using the LVM type
+    - There are no real downsides to using the LVM type
+    - If the number has changed from `44`, figure out what it is now and use it

 > p
 - You see 'EFI System', 'Linux LVM'